influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/introduction/installation.md

 Each machine should have a minimum of 8G RAM.

-We’ve seen the best performance with the C3 class of machines.
+We’ve seen the best performance with the R4 class of machines, as they provide more memory than either of the C3/C4 class and the M4 class.

 ### Configuring the Instance